Strilanc/Strilanc.github.io/_posts/2018-02-04-canonicalize-t-cnot-h-s.md

 Getting the T gates out is just a matter of moving them to the left.
 Problem is, there's all these operations in the way causing complications.
-If you haphazrdly move a T gate over the target of a CNOT gate, correcting the phase kickback requires adding a T gate and (more seriously) a non-stabilizer gate that isn't in our gate set (a controlled-S):
+If you haphazardly move a T gate over the target of a CNOT gate, correcting the phase kickback requires adding a T gate and (more seriously) a non-stabilizer gate that isn't in our gate set (a controlled-S):

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/T-across-CNOT-kickback.png"/>